Simple, classic blueberry pie! With a homemade crust. Perfect for the summer blueberry season.

 - 1 tablespoon milk

-2 Place the blueberries, sugar, flour or quick tapioca, cinnamon, lemon zest, and lemon juice in a large bowl.
+2 Make the blueberry filling: Place the blueberries, sugar, cornstarch (or flour or quick tapioca), cinnamon, lemon zest, and lemon juice in a large bowl.
 Gently stir them so that all of the blueberries are coated with some sugar and flour.

-3 Remove the bottom crust from the refrigerator and place the sugar coated berries into the pan.
-Dot with small pieces of butter.
+3 Fill the bottom crust with the berries: Remove the bottom crust from the refrigerator and place the sugar coated berries into the pan.

 4 Roll out the second dough disk to the same size and thickness as the first.
 Place on top of the berry filling.

 Tuck the top dough over and under the edge of the bottom dough, and crimp the edges with your fingers.